 A Faster Path to Success Through Combined Bachelor’s and Master’s Degrees

-Technology students have the opportunity to work on a B.S. in Computer Science degree in tandem with one of the Master of Science degree programs within our College of Computer & Information Sciences.
+Technology students at Regis University have the opportunity to work on a B.S. in Computer Science degree in tandem with one of the Master of Science degree programs within our College of Computer & Information Sciences.
 Contact an admissions counselor at 800.944.7667 to learn how you can complete both degree programs at a faster pace and a more affordable cost.

 PROGRAM EDUCATIONAL OBJECTIVES